-In the strong disorder region, we only observe the Bragg's glass phase.
-Finally, a further increase of disorder or magnetic field leads to the weakening of the vortices repulsion.
-Although a quantitative description of this phase would require to reach even larger system sizes, it is plausible that the position of the vortices is mostly dictated by the spatial distribution of the order parameter rather than by the strength of the magnetic field.
-As a result, to some extent the vortex distribution must be strongly influenced by the multifractal-like properties of the spatial distribution of the order parameter.
+Another intriguing finding in this region is that the profile of single vortices is strongly deformed from the standard circular shape.
+Moreover, the vortex core becomes spatially inhomogeneous.
+It is plausible to expect that the vortex position and profile is mostly dictated by the spatial distribution of the order parameter rather than by the strength of the magnetic flux.
+As a result, the vortex distribution must be influenced by the multifractal-like properties of the spatial distribution of the order parameter \cite{Bofan2020,bofan2021,xue2019,verdu2018}.
 However, larger sizes accommodating more vortices would be necessary to provide a more quantitative characterization.

-We also study the nature of the superconducting state due to the interplay of vortices and disorder.
-We show that global phase coherence can coexist not only in the Abrikosov and rectangular lattice phase but also in the Bragg's glass provided that disorder or magnetic field are not too strong.
-We have also identified a region of disorder close to the transition where the critical magnetic field is substantially enhanced with respect to the clean limit.
+We also study the robustness of the superconducting state to the presence of vortices and disorder.
+A major result of this investigation is the observation of global phase coherence signaling a zero resistance state not only in the Abrikosov and rectangular lattice phase but also in the vortex repulsion phase provided that disorder or magnetic flux strength are not too strong.
+We have also identified a region of disorder close to the transition where the critical magnetic flux is substantially enhanced with respect to the clean limit.
 Likewise, for a fixed, and sufficiently strong field, $\phi/\phi_0 \sim 20$, we found that the spatial average of the order parameter is enhanced by disorder.
-However, it is still smaller than in the clean, no field, limit.
+However, it is still smaller than in the limit of no disorder and no magnetic flux .

-Natural extensions of this work includes the study of finite temperature effects and a more quantitative characterization of the vortex Bragg's glass and the fully disordered phase, especially its relation to the multifractal-like spatial distribution of the order parameter.
+Natural extensions of this work includes the study of finite temperature effects and a more quantitative characterization of the vortex repulsion phase and the vortex deformation phase, especially its relation to the multifractal-like spatial distribution of the order parameter.
 Another problem that deserves further attention is that of the interplay of magnetic effects in granular materials modeled by Josephson junctions nano-arrays where the superconducting state is also spatially inhomogeneous due to quantum coherence effects induced by variations in the grain size.
-It would also be worthwhile to investigate the vortex distribution in disordered multi-band or topological superconductors where it seems possible that more stable lattice configurations may exist.
+It would also be worthwhile to investigate the vortex distribution for rational fluxes \cite{shaffer2021} and disordered multi-band topological superconductors where it is possible that more stable vortex lattice configurations may exist.